polskieai/link-reporter/README.md

 # What happens next?

-All such links are stored in text files, that can be transferred to central application for later processing.
+All discovered links are stored in text files, that can be transferred to central application for later processing.

 We use it to feed our crawler, that continously walks through the whole Internet searching for content in polish language - all domains extracted from these links are scanned for RSS/Atom feeds and sitemap files.